szczesniak-piotr/traffic-sign-recognition/README.md

 * Augment the data, right now the application is only able to classify images which are in the right orientation and well cropped.
 * Change the structure of the model, the one implemented is a very generic one, it serves its purpose and manages to achieve ~98% accuracy, but many parameters could be tweaked in order to make it better.
 * Implement sign location detection in order to enable uploading uncropped images.
-* Make use of a proper learning rate function
+* Make use of a proper learning rate function.